-This topic contains 6 replies, has 3 voices, and was last updated by hundredmph farmer 3 weeks, 3 days ago.
+- This topic has 6 replies, 3 voices, and was last updated 6 months ago by hundredmph farmer.

 Coming back from Longest Day Ride, My secondary spark plug fell apart and the ceramic core dropped out of it’s metal threaded shell.
 This allowed hot exhaust to melt my secondary coil and the engine died.

 I was using Bosch YR5LDE Spark Plug with 10kmiles on it.

 Had to drop my bike off at someone’s house and pick it up later.

 Now I need another secondary coil and it seems to be caused by this BOSCH spark plug.

 I have crash bars and I don’t think the plug was damaged before failure.

 If you use BOSCH YR5LDE plugs, watch out……